CarloLonghi/PSO-PathPlanning/README.md

 To test the program run the PSO.py file.
 Environment and PSO parameters can be set directly in the code.

+**EXAMPLES**

 The following exmaples are made using a 100x100 map with 8 obstacles.
 The number of particles/paths used is 10 and they are made of 5 checkpoints.

+Those shown in the animation are the best paths found by every particle.
+The second images shows the final best path found by the algorithm.

 *Example number 1:*